Gamify-IT/docs/user-manuals/lecturer-interface/README.md

 ![minigame view](assets/minigame-view.webp)

 To view statistics related to the minigame, simply click on the statistics button located next to the Edit button.

+**Important:**  In order to unlock new Worlds/Dungeons, you need to not only set them active, but also add **at least** one minigame to the World/Dungeon.

 ### Configure area NPCs